Hey!

 The moral of this story is:

+Don't always be in too much of a rush to get somewhere, because you might have to endure stupid busy motorway speed restrictions, and you won't get to see interesting places like Birmingham.
 Okay, so it's maybe not the most universal saying to live by, but I think you should remember it anyway.
 Print it out and put it in your pocket (or wallet or purse or handbag or underpants or cleavage or whatever).
 You never know when it might come in handy and cause you to have a more interesting day.

 Congratulations on reading all the way through this.
 Your eyes are now tired.
 Go and lie down somewhere.
 Suggestions include: in a field, in a dark room, on someone else.